Skip to content

 Network: HEALTHY

-Instead of a fixed heartbeat timeout, LoomCache uses PhiAccrualFailureDetector to compute a suspicion level from observed heartbeat inter-arrival times.
-Higher phi → more suspicion → node eventually marked down.
+The phi-accrual failure detector is a server-side, inter-node membership mechanism used by the cluster membership layer (not a client-facing API).
+Instead of a fixed heartbeat timeout, it computes a suspicion level (phi) from observed heartbeat inter-arrival times.
+Higher phi means more suspicion; once phi exceeds the threshold the node is marked down.
 This adapts to changing network conditions — fewer false positives under bursty latency.

 LoomClient client = LoomClient.builder()